thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

     1:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-5-pe.png
         title: 'Click the "Add action" button (later, when you have created one or more actions, the "Add actions" button will change to the "plus" icon).
 The "Actions" window will open.
 Right now, it’s empty, but later it will display all created actions;'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/add-action-6-pe.png
+        title: ''

 navigate-to-new-dashboard-state-1:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-1-pe.png
-        title: 'As an example for this manual, choose "Widget header button" action source.
-Input a name for the action and choose an icon that will represent a button.
+        title: 'As an example for this manual, select "Widget header button" action source.
+Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
-Choose a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
+Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
 After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously created state you&#39;d like to be transitioned to.
 When the desired state has been selected, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/navigate-to-new-dashboard-state-2-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'